lfiolhais/theme-simple-ass-prompt/README.md

 - The branch is behind with `-`
 - The branch has diverged from upstream `±`
 - Support for Pythons virtual environments
+- When in a git repo only the full path relative to that repo is shown

 Right side:
-- The last command failed is displayed by '✘'
+- The last command failed is displayed by `✘`

 ## Screenshot
 Git Usage